gurditsingh/hydeout/_posts/test.md

  - Delta Lake facilitates Scheme Evolution which allow to users to easily change the table schema to accommodate the new data with new schema (either add new columns or remove old columns).

-# Lets first examine the Schema Enforcement
+# Lets examine the Schema Enforcement and Scheme Evolution

-## Schema Enforcement
+## 1. Schema Enforcement

 In Delta Lake the schema enforcement also known as schema validation which in ensure the data quality in delta lake tables.
 Delta Lake uses schema validation/enforcement on write.
 When any new data comes first its checked for data compatibility with with the target table schema at the time of writing.
 If the schema is not matched with the target table Delta Lake reject the transaction and raise the exception schema mismatch.